minima-global/emh/docs/specification.md

 The EMH should perform two basic functions:

-1. It should listen for calls at specified URL-based endpoints.
-Those calls should [trigger][#trigger] Minima transactions (and maybe calls to other URLs).
+1. Listen for calls at specified URL-based endpoints.
+Those calls should [trigger](#trigger) Minima transactions (and maybe calls to other URLs).

-2. It should listen for Minima transactions at certain (configurable) addresses and should call URLs with data from those transactions.
+2. Listen for Minima transactions at certain (configurable) addresses and subsequently, call URLs with data from those transactions.

-Additionally, the EMH should perform the actions of a basic wallet, such as `create`, `send` and `receive`.
+Additionally, the EMH should fulfil one specific requirement:

+1. It should enable the actions of a basic wallet, such as `create`, `send` and `receive`.

 ### Triggers